pablobecerra94/mutants/README.md

 - **Is mutant v1**
 	- Method: POST
 	- URL: [http://3.18.223.0:8080/api/v1/mutants](http://3.18.223.0:8080/api/v1/mutants)
-	- In this version iif there is a string of 5 equal characters, it is taken as a  single sequence of 4 characters (characters 1 to 4)
+	- In this version, if there is a string of 5 equal characters, it is taken as a  single sequence of 4 characters (characters 1 to 4)
 	- Examples:
 		- Request Mutant DNA: